2021 Awards

 Beautiful projects up in lights

-The awards recipients, named this month, are a diverse range of organisations, communities and businesses which have contributed to keeping Hastings beautiful.
+The awards recipients are a diverse range of organisations, communities and businesses which have contributed to keeping Hastings beautiful.

 The Landmarks Trust was initiated in the late 1990s by then mayor, the late Jeremy Dwyer, to promote Hastings’ identity and sense of place, and foster civic pride.